 And now the real work begins!

-On April 5 2019, with the signing of a long-term lease on two acres in Cotati, Bird Rescue Center reached a major milestone in our relocation efforts, but in order to break ground on this wonderful new property — and build our new Avian Hospital and Raptor Program facilities — we must first raise at least $600,000!
+With the signing of a long-term lease on two acres in Cotati, Bird Rescue Center reached a major milestone in our relocation efforts.
+To date, we have received donations and pro bono services equalling over $3.6M.
+Now, we are focused on raising the final $3M needed to make our new Avian Hospital and Raptor Program facilities a reality.
 Join us in this effort and help save wild birds in the North Bay.

 We have the place, but we still need to build a new facility from the ground up – which in this post-fire era is more costly than ever.